-Federal Ministries are involved in these initiatives, the Federal Ministry of Education and Research, the Federal Ministry for Economic Affairs and Energy, the Federal Ministry for Family Affairs, Senior Citizens, Women, and Youth, and the Federal Ministry of Labour and Social Affairs.
+These aforementioned initiatives focus on several aspects of Factories of the Future.
+Some focus on the new skills required by the workforce and the requirements for changing the Higher Education Initiatives landscape, others focus on regulatory aspects.
+Consequently, several Federal Ministries are involved in these initiatives, the Federal Ministry of Education and Research, the Federal Ministry for Economic Affairs and Energy, the Federal Ministry for Family Affairs, Senior Citizens, Women, and Youth, and the Federal Ministry of Labour and Social Affairs.
 Exemplarily to showcase not only selected and isolated but also comprehensive initiatives of several German Federal Ministries the strategy paper "Nationale Weiterbildungsstrategie" (national continuing education strategy) shall be noted.
 This initiative is a cooperative effort of the Federal Ministries of Education and Research, Labour and Social Affairs, and Economic Affairs and Energy.

-From surveying the political situation in Germany, it is crystallized, that the German strategy builds on several pillars:

-- Empowerment of the industry by providing supporting infrastructure, dedicated trainings, and funding for innovation and research & development initiatives, - Empowerment of the workforce primarily by continuous education programs and trainings; - Empowerment of Higher Education Institutions primarily by establishing research and funding schemes.
+- From surveying the political situation in Germany, it is crystallized, that the German strategy builds on several pillars: - Empowerment of the industry by providing supporting infrastructure, dedicated trainings, and funding for innovation and research & development initiatives, - Empowerment of the workforce primarily by continuous education programs and trainings; - Empowerment of Higher Education Institutions primarily by establishing research and funding schemes.

-A recent major ambition of Germany is the establishment of so called Regulatory Sandboxes41.
+A recent major ambition of Germany is the establishment of so-called Regulatory Sandboxes.
 These sandboxes shall provide an environment for innovative prototyping.
 The strategy paper states, that "Digital innovations are now conquering all fields of everyday life and business - and this is taking place faster than ever before.
-If companies and research establishments are to research and develop new technologies and business models and to bring them to market, they need to try them out in practice."42.
+If companies and research establishments are to research and develop new technologies and business models and to bring them to market, they need to try them out in practice.".
 The strategy for Regulatory Sandboxes entails three aspects: more scope for innovation, networking and getting information out, and launching and supporting regulatory sandboxes.

 The community aspect is much focused in the strategy paper.
 The German Federal Government aims to establish knowledge exchange within a network of Regulatory Sandboxes by supporting their establishment and by enforcing communication amongst them.
-"Boosting the transfer of knowledge and technology plays a central role in ensuring the future of the German economy.42" To that end, the Labs Network Industrie 40 was founded, "by companies related to the Plattform Industrie 4.0 in cooperation with the federations Bitkom, VDMA, and ZVEI.
-It aims at supporting the German mid-sized sector in taking a leading role in the global digitalization.43"
+"Boosting the transfer of knowledge and technology plays a central role in ensuring the future of the German economy."
+To that end, the Labs Network Industrie 40 was founded, "by companies related to the Plattform Industrie 4.0 in cooperation with the federations Bitkom, VDMA, and ZVEI.
+It aims at supporting the German mid-sized sector in taking a leading role in the global digitalization."

-For investigating to which extend Higher Education Institutions (HEI) in Germany cover the topics of digitalization and Factories of the Future, we followed a step-wise approach.
-First, we were

-41 Source: Regulatory Sandboxes: https://www.bmwi.de/Redaktion/EN/Dossier/regulatory-test-beds-testing- environments-for-innovation-and-regulation.html interested to identify a representative set of HEIs as there is a lack of a comprehensive database of HEI study programs and courses in Germany.
+For investigating to which extend Higher Education Institutions (HEI) in Germany cover the topics of digitalization and Factories of the Future, we followed a stepwise approach.
+First, we were interested to identify a representative set of HEIs as there is a lack of a comprehensive database of HEI study programs and courses in Germany.
 We thus decided to use the latest list of selected universities of the German "Exzellenz-Initiative" - a highly competitive selection amongst HEIs to attract huge amounts of Federal Funding for several years.
 This resulted in a list of 13 German HEIs.
 In a second step we then searched for all 13 HEIs, regarding the extent to which they cover the topics "Design Thinking", "Cyber-physical Systems", and "Factories of the Future" both, in research and education.